Famous Studios: U.M. & M. TV Corporation

 In January 1956, Paramount sold the Pre-October 1950 Fleischer and Famous Studios cartoons (excluding Popeye and Superman) to U.M. & M. TV Corporation for $3 million.
 In 1957, U.M & M was bought out by National Telefilm Associates (NTA).
 In the 1980s, NTA changed its name to Republic Pictures after the original studio of that name, whose library NTA had also acquired.
-After a brief period of ownership by Spelling Entertainment in 1994, Republic Pictures was purchased by Paramount's parent company Viacom (now Paramount Skydance Corporation) in 1996, placing the shorts back in Paramount's control (Republic Pictures was renamed Melange Pictures LLC. in 2006).
+After a brief period of ownership by Spelling Entertainment in 1994, Republic Pictures was purchased by Paramount's parent company Viacom (now Paramount Skydance Corporation) in 1996, placing the shorts back in Paramount's control (Republic Pictures was renamed Melange Pictures LLC. from 2006 to 2023).

 Due to poor attention to then-required copyright renewals over the decades, many of these cartoons are now in the public domain.

 Popeye and Superman

 In June 1956, Paramount sold the entirety of the Fleischer/Famous Studios Popeye cartoons from 1933 to 1957 to Associated Artists Productions (which had also recently purchased much of the Warner Bros. back catalog) for $1.25 million.
 The assets of A.A.P. were in turn purchased by United Artists in 1958.
 In 1981, United Artists merged with Metro-Goldwyn-Mayer to form MGM/UA.
 In 1986, Ted Turner's Turner Broadcasting System attempted to acquire MGM/UA, but due to debt concerns, Turner was forced to sell the company back to its previous owner Kirk Kerkorian.
 However, Turner kept most of the pre-May 1986 MGM library as well as a few portions of the United Artists library, including the former A.A.P. library, and formed his own holding company Turner Entertainment Co. to manage the rights.
-In 1996, Turner Broadcasting merged with WarnerMedia (now Warner Bros.
+In 1996, Turner Broadcasting merged with Time-Warner (now Warner Bros.
 Discovery).
 Since then, Warner Bros. controls the rights to the theatrical Popeye cartoons via Turner Entertainment Co.

 As per their original contract, the rights to the Superman cartoons reverted to National Comics after Paramount's deal expired in 1947.
 While the cartoons themselves are now in the public domain after their original copyrights were not renewed, the ancillary rights are still owned by DC Comics, and the cartoons (in authorized editions from the original negatives) are distributed by Warner Bros., which has owned DC since 1969.

+In September 2026, Paramount Skydance's acquisition of Warner Bros.
+Discovery was approved by regulators.
+The acquisition, upon closing, will give Paramount Skydance ownership of the Popeye and Superman cartoons, leaving the October 1950–February 1962 non-Popeye cartoons as the only portion of the Famous library not under Paramount Skydance's ownership.